New Jersey Shoplifting Charges

 Fortunately, you have the right to mount a compelling defense against shoplifting charges.
-What you need is a knowledgeable and experienced shoplifting defense attorney who can work to have your charges downgraded or dismissed altogether.
+What you need is a knowledgeable and experienced New Jersey shoplifting defense attorney who can work to have your charges downgraded or dismissed altogether.
 Travis J. Tormey is an experienced criminal defense lawyer who has handled shoplifting cases for years in counties throughout New Jersey.
-He and his team at The Tormey Law Firm regularly appear in Superior and Municipal Courts in Paramus, Hackensack, Millburn, Newark, Rockaway, and Morristown.
+He and his team at The Tormey Law Firm regularly appear in Superior and Municipal Courts in Paramus, Hackensack, Millburn, Newark, Rockaway, Morristown, and across the state.
 In fact, Mr. Tormey was featured in the Daily Record in Morris County regarding several shoplifting cases he handled because of the immigration consequences and penalties involved.
-For more information about New Jersey shoplifting charges, this page is an excellent resource.
-For a free consultation about the specific circumstances of your shoplifting case in New Jersey, contact our offices at (201)-556-1570 today.
+For more information about New Jersey shoplifting charges, this page is an excellent resource, so keep reading.
+And for a free consultation about the specific circumstances of your shoplifting case in New Jersey, contact our offices at (201)-556-1570 today.

 (3) For any person purposely to alter, transfer or remove any label, price tag or marking indicia of value or any other markings which aid in determining value affixed to any merchandise displayed, held, stored or offered for sale by any store or other retail mercantile establishment and to attempt to purchase such merchandise personally or in consort with another at less than the full retail value with the intention of depriving the merchant of all or some part of the value thereof.